Defense Contract Audit Agency: Recent history

 As of September 30, 2013, the Defense Contract Audit Agency had 4,933 employees, located at more than 300 offices throughout the United States, Europe, Asia, and in the Pacific.
 This workforce consisted of 4,334 auditors and 599 support staff.

 The Agency provides standardized contract audit services for the Department of Defense, as well as accounting and financial advisory services regarding contracts and subcontracts to all DoD components responsible for procurement and contract administration.
 DCAA Contract Audit Manual requires its audit staff to conform to zero-based budgeting in the performance of its audits.
 In practice, this requires the audit team to account for its time spent performing audits.
 These services are provided in connection with negotiation, administration, and settlement of contracts and subcontracts.
 DCAA does not provide consulting and advisory services to contractors due to independence requirements.

 Prior to 2015, DCAA also provided contract audit services to other government agencies, as well as other countries under the Foreign Military Sales (FMS) program, on a reimbursable basis.
 The largest non-DoD agency for which DCAA performed audits was NASA—primarily since the same government contractors do substantial business with both DoD and NASA, especially on major programs.
 However, Congress banned DCAA from performing non-Defense audits in the National Defense Authorization Act for Fiscal Year 2016.

 Agency structure

-DCAA's organizational structure consists of four Corporate Audit Directorates organized by major contractors, three geographical regions primarily focused on other large, mid-sized, and small contractors, and a Field Detachment focused on classified work.
+DCAA's organizational structure consists of four Corporate Audit Directorates organized by major contractors, three geographical regions primarily focused on other large, mid-sized, and small contractors, and a Field Detachment focused on contracts/contractors involved in classified effort.
 DCAA has about 300 offices located throughout the United States, Europe, and the Middle East.
 With the exception of Field Detachment and supervisory positions, DCAA employees are represented by American Federation of Government Employees Union (AFGE).